neuefische/wd-flipped-classroom-curriculum/sessions/nextjs-basics-and-routing/README.md

     - Like `App.js` with `create-react-app`
     - Everything relevant for all pages can be added here
   - [ ] Mention `pages/api` is used to create APIs.
 We will ignore this for now, but learn about it in a later session
-  - [ ] Mention the students will work with a template for Next.js projects including a `src` folder, like with `create-react-app` (pages will be located under `src/pages`).
+  - [ ] Mention the students will work with a template for Next.js projects

 > 💡 We demonstrate `create-next-app` once in this session.
 The students are going to work with a provided template including setup/config for Styled Components, Jest, SVGR and @next/font.
 The challenge document contains instructions on how to do that.